PETER

 I had arrived, here, I want to find, here, again,

-as I wake up be near me you found me
+as I wake up be near me

 only I love as much as you love me, you.